s-kust/django-postgresql-view/README.md

 When using the PostgreSQL materialized view, the mean query execution time decreases significantly.
 In real-world conditions, the difference is even more substantial.

+## Alternative Solution

+The PostgreSQL materialized view solution has a serious problem.
+Every time it receives a `post_save` or `m2m_changed` signal, it rebuilds all the fields for all rooms.
+It is redundant.

+Only some rooms are associated with the changed object.
+It is enough to rebuild the data on them.
+A real-world database may contain millions of rooms.
+So the inefficiency may waste significant resources.

+To solve the assignment effectively, I have created one more model.
+It is called `RoomWithRelatedObjsRebuildInApp`.
+It is very similar to the `RoomsRelatedObjectsMaterializedView` model.
+However, it is fully controlled by Django.
+It has a default `managed = True` property.

+In the `app/rooms/signals.py` file, you can find several functions that update the fields of instances of this model as needed.
+For example, the `@receiver(post_save, sender=Bed)` signal is generated when the bed changes.
+It triggers the corresponding function.
+First, that function gets a list of IDs for all the rooms related to that bed.
+Then it rebuilds the `beds` field in `RoomWithRelatedObjsRebuildInApp` model instances that have IDs from the list.

+The `m2m_changed` signal is also processed.
+For example, the `@receiver(m2m_changed, sender=Decoration.souvenirs.through)` signal triggers the `decoration_souvenir_m2m_changed_update_related_rooms` function.

+Such an approach is flexible.
+Also, it helps save computing resources.
+Although, it required the developer to write and maintain more functions.
+Some of those functions are complicated because the database schema is bloated.
+However, the alternative is to write pure SQL code, which is not an easy task either.

+You can use a PostgreSQL materialized view if you don't need to recalculate its data immediately after one of its related objects changes.
+This solution may be suitable if the requirements for the freshness of the cached data are not very strict.
+Perhaps in your case, it is enough to update the materialized view, for example, once a day or once a week.

+Perhaps you have strict requirements for the freshness of cached data.
+The boss says that the cached data must be 100% up to date at all times.
+In such a case, use the alternative solution described in this section.
+You can find examples of the functions that process signals in the `app/rooms/signals.py` file.

 ## Testing the Django Signals

 The PostgreSQL materialized view should be updated automatically every time the data in the database changes.
 The Django signals `post_save` and `m2m_changed` are used for that, as described above.
+The project contains several `pytest` tests.
+Also, you can manually check the functioning of the signals.

-To check the functioning of the signals, you can update the names of some souvenirs or tables in the browser.
-Use the endpoint `localhost:8000/souvenirs/` or `localhost:8000/tables/` to send the PUT requests.
-After that, ensure that the information on the rooms at the `localhost:8000/rooms2/` endpoint has also been updated.
+To test manually, update the names of some souvenirs or tables in the browser.
+Use the endpoint `localhost:8000/souvenirs/` or `localhost:8000/tables/` to send the PUT or PATCH requests.
+After that, ensure that the information on the rooms at the `localhost:8000/rooms_mat_view/` and `localhost:8000/rooms_v2/` endpoints has also been updated.